mvolkmann/blog/src/meteor.md

 Meteor uses the same random generator seed on the client and server in order to guarantee that documents created by client calls are assigned the same `_id` values as documents created by server calls.

-Methods that throw should do so using
-`throw new Meteor.error(methodName, message)`.
-Throwing a normal JavaScript `Error` will not return a detailed error message to the client.

 When multiple Methods are called without waiting for the result of each before calling the next,